SaiTejaD1234/Statiscal-Modeling/Estimators and Bootstrap Method/README.md

     6. Implementation
     7. Result
 ## 1. Project Motivation
 An **estimator** is a statistic that estimates some fact about the population.
 You can also think of an estimator as *the rule that creates an estimate*. **Method of Moments (MoM)** and **Maximum Likelihood Estimation (MLE)** are methods of estimating parameters of a probability distribution given some data.
 These methods have been the dominating ***means of Statistical Inference***.
-While these estimators are *prone to bias*, I'll be including the **Confidence Intervals using Bootstrap Method**.
+While these estimators are *prone to bias*, I've included the **Confidence Intervals found using Bootstrap Method**.
 ##    2. Objectives
 *   Obtain a dataset prepare the data for Statistical Modeling
 *   Fit a Distribution to the random sample